Posted January 16, 2014Tweet

-An overwhelming majority of U.S. consumers expect mortgage rates to rise next year.
+An overwhelming majority of U.S. consumers expect current mortgage rates to rise in time for next year.

 The data comes from Fannie Mae's National Housing Survey, a survey of 1,000 households which reflects changing American attitudes toward housing and mortgages.
 Expectations for rising rates may help to fuel the 2014 U.S. housing market.